Sasse Museum of Art logo

 The birdhouse is the common language.
 What each maker says with it is entirely their own.

 The results range from the rigorously architectural to the deeply personal.
-From the functional to the frankly impossible.
+From the buildable to the frankly impossible.
 Each one becomes a meditation on shelter, on care, on what it means to prepare a place for another.

+The birdhouse is an old form.
+A roof, a wall, a way in.
+Every culture has made one.
+Every child knows what it is.
 And yet the moment you hand that form to a serious maker, the questions begin to rise.
 What does it mean to offer shelter.
 What changes when we design not for ourselves but for something smaller, something wilder.
 What is a home without a hand that made it.

 Together these works form a conversation no single object could carry alone.
 It is both universal and deeply local.
 It belongs to everyone who has ever made a home, traditional or not.